Updated Apr 12, 2026

 How should programmes adapt from pandemic shifts to curriculum refresh?

 Keep the flexibility that worked online while reinstating the in‑person elements that lift engagement and practical competence.
-Fieldwork and site visits are potent drivers of motivation when operationally well managed.
-Curriculum updates that foreground sustainability and digital construction should come with assessment calendars and visible change control so students can organise their time.
+Fieldwork and site visits are potent drivers of motivation when they are operationally well managed.
+Curriculum updates that foreground sustainability and digital construction should come with assessment calendars and visible change control, so students can organise their time.
 Review operational sentiment regularly, publish actions taken, and keep closing the loop with cohorts.

 What should providers take from civil engineering students’ feedback?